jacebenson/jace.pro/content/post/2017-11-29-learning/index.md

 ## Community and Chat

-Need to talk to someone, the commmunity has people on it all the time.
+Need to talk to someone, the community has people on it all the time.
 Also there's a few unofficial chat systems in use.

 -   [Discord](https://discord.gg/QaMwnGd)